Jisu Kim

 Dr. Jisu Kim is an assistant professor at the Singapore Institute of Technology where she teaches in the Digital Communications and Interactive Media program.
 She is an affiliate fellow at the Information Society Project and an affiliated scholar at The Justice Collaboratory (Social Media Governance Initiative) at Yale Law School.
 Prior to arriving at SIT, she was on the faculty at Wenzhou-Kean University.
 She was also a resident fellow at the Information Society Project at Yale Law School.

-With respect to teaching, her teaching areas include social media, audience engagement, media practices, data analytics, data visualization, communication theories and applications.
+With respect to teaching, her teaching areas include social media, audience engagement, data analytics, data visualization, communication theories and applications.
 Born in Seoul, Republic of Korea, Dr. Kim earned a BA in Political Science, an MA in Journalism and Mass Communication at Korea University, and a PhD in Mass Communication from the Hubbard School of Journalism and Mass Communication at the University of Minnesota – Twin Cities.

 Education